 For the first time in history, the effects of LSD on the human brain have been revealed using cutting-edge brain imaging technology.
 Conducted by the Beckley/Imperial Research Programme, this landmark study provides a window into the mechanisms behind many of the subjective experiences associated with LSD, such as visual hallucinations and a sense of ‘ego-dissolution’, and offers invaluable insights into how these effects may be harnessed for therapeutic means.

-Published in the Proceedings of the National Academy of Sciences (PNAS), the findings show how the drug decreases communication between the brain regions that make up the Default Mode Network (DMN), a collection of hub centres that work together to control and repress consciousness.
+Published in April 2016 in the Proceedings of the National Academy of Sciences (PNAS), the findings show how the drug decreases communication between the brain regions that make up the Default Mode Network (DMN), a collection of hub centres that work together to control and repress consciousness.
 Like the conductor in an orchestra, the DMN polices the amount of sensory information that enters our sphere of awareness, and has been described as the neural correlate of the ‘ego’.

 Yet the DMN disintegrates under LSD, allowing for a magnificent increase in communication between brain networks that are normally highly segregated.
 This produces a more integrated pattern of connectivity throughout the entire brain, which may be associated with more fluid modes of cognition.
 Results of the study show that the magnitude of this effect is directly correlated to the the strength of the subjective experience of ‘ego-dissolution’ and feeling of oneness and unity.
 This could have major implications for LSD-assisted psychotherapy, as it indicates how the drug allows patients to break free from the rigid modes of cognition and thought that underlie hard-to-treat conditions such as depression and addiction.

 Dr. Robin Carhart-Harris of the Beckley/Imperial Research Programme explained how “this effect underlies the profound altered state of consciousness that people often describe during an LSD experience.
 It is also related to what people sometimes call ‘ego-dissolution’, which means the normal sense of self is broken down and replaced by a sense of reconnection with themselves, others and the natural world.
 This experience is sometimes framed in a religious or spiritual way – and seems to be associated with improvements in well-being after the drug’s effects have subsided.”